xushidanggroup/xushidanggroup.github.io/content/publication/52-The Journal of Physical Chemistry C-2017-Photophysics of an Asymmetric Donor–Acceptor–Donor′ TADF Molecule and Reinterpretation of Aggregation-Induced TADF Emission in These Materials/index.md

 ---
-title: 'Photophysics of an Asymmetric Donor¨CAcceptor¨CDonor¡ä TADF Molecule and Reinterpretation of Aggregation-Induced TADF Emission in These Materials'
+title: 'Photophysics of an Asymmetric Donorï¿½CAcceptorï¿½CDonorï¿½ï¿½ TADF Molecule and Reinterpretation of Aggregation-Induced TADF Emission in These Materials'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here